Yandex Cloud

 yandex.cloud.mdb.postgresql.v1.DatabaseService.Create

-Where databaseSpec is the object containing the settings for the new database, with the following structure:
+Where databaseSpec is the object containing the settings for the new database and having the the following structure:

 • name: Database name.

 The database name may contain Latin letters, numbers, underscores, and hyphens.
-The name may be up to 63 characters long.
-The names postgres, template0, and template1 are reserved for Managed Service for PostgreSQL.
-You cannot create databases with these names.
+The maximum name length is 63 characters.
+The names postgres, template0, and template1 are reserved for internal use by Managed Service for PostgreSQL.
+You cannot create databases using these names.

 • owner: Database owner.